DC counts the unhoused as encampments persist

 "My first thought when I checked the weather was it's going to be a rough one," said Councilmember Robert White to a room full of volunteers.
 "My second thought second thought was I'm only out there for a few hours.
 And a lot of people in our city are out there every day."

 Across D.C.
-Wednesday, political and nonprofit leaders sent rooms of volunteers like this one out into the rainy night to count every unhoused person in the District.
+Wednesday, political and nonprofit leaders sent rooms of volunteers out into the rainy night to count every unhoused person in the District.

 "There are many people here that could use the help," said Dale McCune, who is one of dozens living in a tent in McPherson Square just blocks from the White House.